 Claimants that have exhausted both regular unemployment and PEUC benefits may be eligible for an additional 6 to 13 weeks of unemployment benefits under the Extended Benefits program.
 A separate application is required.

-You must file your initial unemployment claim through the Virginia Workforce Development here.
+You must file your initial unemployment claim through the VEC Virginia Workforce Development online or via their call center.
 You will need the following information to file your first claim.

 - Social Security Number